 She let me into the church, which she said is always open.
 It was dusty and suspended in time.

 On the back wall were two framed “rolls of honor,” one from each world war.
 They listed members of the Malcolm family and workers on the estate that had served overseas or in the home services.
-I didn’t count, but there were probably 75 from World War I, and half that many from World War II.
+I didn’t count, but there were probably a hundred from World War I, and half that many from World War II.

-In the sacristy was framed broadside under broken glass thanking the king, workers in munitions factories, and “the heroism of our civilian population under the bombs of the enemy.”
+In the sacristy was a framed broadside under broken glass thanking the king, workers in munitions factories, and “the heroism of our civilian population under the bombs of the enemy.”
 It was obviously from World War II.

 After a while I headed up the dirt road toward Kilmartin, my destination for the day.
-It has a museum devoted to Neolithic, Bronze Age, and medieval Scotland, and hotel where one can buy dinner, and a sports field where walkers are allowed to camp.
+It has a museum devoted to Neolithic, Bronze Age, and medieval Scotland, and a hotel where one can buy dinner, and a sports field where walkers are allowed to camp.

 And several cairn-covered graves, called “cists.”